Low cost. Only $15.00 ONE TIME FEE - Subscriptions never expire. Reserve your membership today!

 Focus, Focus, Focus

-Everything we do begins and ends with the brain whether it's as simple a task as reaction to the sudden heat of a flame, noise or as inticate as making a plan to buy a house or decide upon a career field, the brain drain is hard at work.
+Everything we do begins and ends with the brain whether it's as simple a task, a reaction to the sudden heat of a flame, flinching at noise or simply to be deep in thought.
+The brain does it all from breathing to making plans to buy a house or decide upon a career field, brain drain is always work.